Children

 Homework:

-- Each week, an added extra is added to the following learning platforms ‘DoodleMaths’, ‘DoodleEnglish’ and ‘DoodleSpell’ (free apps).
-These questions will be revision for the children as we set them based on what we have covered that week in the classroom.
-We monitor which children have completed these and encourage as many children as possible to keep themselves in the ‘green zone’.
+These Doodle assignments will be revision for the children as we set them based on what we have covered that week in the classroom.
+Staff monitor these online platforms regularly and encourage as many children as possible to keep themselves in the ‘green zone’.
 If your child’s login is not working for any reason then please get in touch.

 In addition, to continue with the great work that happened during previous lockdowns, we will be using Microsoft TEAMs to put out important notices and information, share photos of homework and also to ensure we can always be on hand to communicate with our wonderful year 5’s.